 The conforming loan limit has increased in six of the past 10 years and has never declined.
 From 2006 to 2016, for example, the conforming loan limit remained at $417,000, despite declining home values across the country.
 If home values continue to rise, the conforming loan limit will also rise.

 Conforming Loan Limits Over the Past 10 Years

-The 18% increase in loan limits is the largest jump in the past 40 years.
-It represents an increase of nearly $100,000 over the past year alone.
+The 12% increase in loan limits for 2023 is lower than the 18% increase of 2022, which was the largest jump in the past 40 years.
+But it still represents an increase of $79,000 over the past year alone.